 By law, nursing home facilities must post the ombudsman’s name and phone number in a place where you can see it.
 However, if for some reason you cannot find it, you should also be able to find the information online.

 Your loved one’s safety is paramount.
 It may sometimes be necessary to remove him or her from the facility or call 911 if there is an imminent threat.
 We know you want justice for your loved one, and we want to help.
-Contact a lawyer, like a nursing home abuse lawyer in Tucson, AZ, today.
+Contact a nursing home abuse lawyer today.